 What Are Gated Reviews?
-Good or Bad?
+Are They Good or Bad?

 Reviews matter.
 They make your business more credible and directly impact revenue.
 No matter if you’re a small business or a major brand, online reviews affect your reputation and conversion rates.
 They can make or break your business.